Best Night Lights for Kids

 So which night lights did I love most?

 The Cloud b Twilight Constellation Night Light just won me over.
 It’s so plush and calming.
 I feel like any kid could just stare at those stars and drift off to the magical land of sleep.
-I also am a big fan of the Quarter Moon Kinderglo Night Light – especially for a baby nursery.
+I also am a big fan of the Quarter Moon Kinderglo Night Light (The quarter moon is currently out of stock.
+Here are similar ones.) – especially for a baby nursery.
 It’s the perfect amount of light to change or feed a baby and it would transition so nicely into a toddler night light.

 Alpha Mom paid for all the products in this review.
 None of these were provided as review samples.